Lamaro25/Customdesignsla-site/content/rings/content/rings/cuban-link/cl-001-cuban-link-classic-ring/content/rings/cuban-link/cl-002-cuban-link-statement-ring-thick/content/rings/cuban-link/cl-003-cuban-link-statement-ring-thin/content/rings/cuban-link/cl-004-cuban-link-twin-ring/content/rings/cuban-link/cl-005-cuban-link-signature-ring/content/rings/cuban-link/cl-006-cuban-link-origins-ring/index.md

   - "/static/img/cuban-origins-ring-frontview.png"
   - "/static/img/cuban-origins-ring-sideview.png"
 description: >
   The Origin’s Ring is the very first Cuban Link design you ever sculpted — the foundation of the entire collection.
 A continuous Cuban braid wrapped around a 7 mm band, honoring your original design language and earliest craftsmanship.
 ---

 ## Overview
-A clean, pure Cuban braid design that represents the start of your signature ringmaking journey.
+A clean, pure Cuban braid design representing the beginning of your signature Cuban Link style.
+The Origin’s Ring is minimalist, bold, and true to your original artistic direction.

 ## Breakdown
 - **Band 7 mm:** $60